Biden to unveil first Cabinet picks on Tuesday, envisions scaled-down inauguration | Politics

 "Fight hard Republicans," Trump wrote on Twitter on Sunday morning as he pressed his unsubstantiated narrative of voter fraud before playing golf in Virginia for a second day in a row.
 Attempts to thwart certification of vote tallies have failed thus far in courts in Pennsylvania, Georgia, Michigan and Arizona.
 U.S. District Judge Matthew Brann, in dismissing the Pennsylvania lawsuit on Saturday, compared the Trump team's arguments claiming voter fraud to a "Frankenstein's Monster" that was "haphazardly stitched together" using meritless legal arguments and speculative accusations.

+Trump's campaign said on Sunday that it was appealing Brann's decision to the U.S. 3rd Circuit Court of Appeals.
 Pennsylvania is expected to certify its election results on Monday.
-Trump's campaign also filed a petition for another recount in Georgia.
+Trump's campaign has also filed a petition for another recount in Georgia.
 A previous laborious hand recount reaffirmed Biden's victory by a margin of more than 12,000 votes in the southern state, a longtime Republican bastion in presidential elections.

 'NATIONAL EMBARRASSMENT' Some of Trump's fellow Republicans in Congress are now breaking ranks though many, including the most senior ones, have not.